-Right now lovers of lighthouses are concerned about what’s going to happen to four of these lighthouses, which no longer aid navigation.
+Right now lovers of lighthouses are concerned about what’s going to happen to three of these lighthouses, which no longer aid navigation.

 Alligator Reef Lighthouse off Islamorada was given by the US Department of the Interior to a Florida Keys community group called Friends of the Pool Inc. in September 2021.
-This community group hosts an annual eight-mile swimming race to the offshore lighthouse to fund college scholarships.
+This community group hosts an annual eight-mile swimming race to the offshore lighthouse.
 The event, which will be Sept.
-11, 2021, is one of the most challenging open-water swims held.
-(Registration is full for 2021.)
+10, 2022, is one of the most challenging open-water swims held.
+(Registration is open for 2022.)
 The group plans to raise $9 million to preserve the lighthouse.

 Some facts about Florida lighthouses from the Florida Lighthouse Association.

 Which Florida lighthouse is the oldest?
 The oldest present lighthouse in Florida is Amelia Island, 1839.
 The St. Augustine was the first lighthouse, built in 1824 but the current St Augustine lighthouses is one built in 1876.

 What is tallest Florida lighthouse?
 At 175 feet, the Ponce de Leon Inlet Lighthouse is the tallest in Florida and also one of the tallest in the United States.